 The General Manager, Director Corporate Services and Head of Internal Audit (being the Manager Risk & Governance, who has been given that responsibility in line with their role description) are to attend committee meetings as non-voting observers.
 The external auditor (or their representative) is to be invited to each Committee meeting as an independent observer.
-The Chair can request the Council's Chief Finance Officer, Coordinator Enterprise Risk Services, other Director, any councillors, any managers or other officers of the Council and any subject matter expert to attend Committee meetings.
-Where requested to attend a meeting, those persons must attend the meeting where possible and provide any information requested.
+The Chair can request the Council's Finance Manager, Coordinator Enterprise Risk, other Director, any councillors, any managers or other officers of the Council and any subject matter expert to attend Committee meeting where possible and provide any information requested.
 Observers have no voting rights and can be excluded from a meeting by the Chair at any time.